6 tips for a winning sustainable packaging strategy

 A proper sustainable packaging strategy is not one and done.
 It must be ongoing, periodically evaluated, and continuously improved.
-There is no single magic solution; successful strategies are holistic combinations that merge many different initiatives.
+There is no single magic solution for environmentally sustainable packaging; successful strategies are holistic combinations that merge many different initiatives.

 Here are 6 winning tactics to consider when creating or updating your brand's sustainable packaging strategy:

 1. Design your packaging to encourage single-serving consumption.

 It may seem counterintuitive to offer single-serving package formats as a sustainable solution.
 After all, they can create more packaging material waste than a large bulk container.
 But Greener Package explains that while bulk packaging may seem at first glance to be a more environmentally responsible solution, single-serving snack packaging results in less food waste.
 Here's why that's important for sustainability:

 Nearly 33% of all food produced is wasted, and in industrialized countries, food loss occurs at the retail and consumer levels 40% of the time.
 These kinds of numbers are the hallmark of an inefficient system.
 Not only does food waste increase food scarcity worldwide, but it means that the resources used to grow, harvest, process, package, transport, and sell the products have been wasted as well.